Cost of Solar in Nevada

 According to SolarReviews’ figures, a 9.44 kW system could pay itself off in nine years and help you avoid $41,459 in utility costs.
 Meanwhile, your $22,469 system would only cost $16,629 after you claim the federal tax credit.
 That means you’re getting a great investment — at a discounted price.
 Moreover, many utility companies will pay you for the excess electricity that you send back to the grid, meaning your solar panels can become profit generators too.

-Enter your zip code to see if you qualify for solar incentives!
+Enter your zip code to see if you qualify for Free Solar Installation!

 Do I Qualify?